top of page

 Working Mom - Work-life Balance

-5. Adequate Allocation of Resources
+5. Adequate Allocation of Resources to Teams

 Workplace Resources

-Chances of turnover are high when HR fails to allocate resources in the right direction.
+The chances of turnover are high when HR fails to allocate resources in the right direction.
 Employees are likely to do their best work when they feel that their competencies are deployed in the right direction.
 But when resource allocation is poorly done, it can either make employees feel underutilized or overworked.

 To achieve appropriate resource allocation across the company, employers will need to use intuitive feedback tools along with regular workforce analytics that reveals key areas of resource needs.
-Over time, resource allocation will improve, and your bottom line will be better for it.
+Over time, resource allocation will improve, and your bottom line will be the better for it.

 6. Identify and Reward Great Performers